 Can you imagine stepping outside your house and wading out onto a reef to collect seaweeds and shellfish for your lunch?
-Or talking the dog for a walk into the nearby forest, hunting for mushrooms and foraging edible plants to go with it?
+Or talking the dog for a walk into the nearby forest, hunting for mushrooms and foraging edible plants to go with them?

 That’s the idyllic-sounding lifestyle of Kazz Padidar, who lives by the sea in Jersey and makes his living by foraging and teaching outdoor adventure activities.
 I was lucky enough to have a chat with Kazz, who explained how his career choices have been motivated by a love of nature and why Jersey is a lovely place to visit – even in the winter.